-Elizabeth T. Gray, Jr. is an expert in complex negotiation and the formation and management of strategic alliances and other forms of inter-organizational collaboration.
-She is also a poet, and a published translator of Persian and Tibetan literature.
+Elizabeth T. Gray, Jr. is a poet, and a translator of Persian and Tibetan literature.
+She is also an expert in complex negotiation and the formation and management of strategic alliances and other forms of inter-organizational collaboration.

 Firms and Affiliations